selimhamidou/selimhamidou.github.io/_posts/2023-07-03-I_created_SMS_to_case_in_Salesforce.markdown

 ---
 layout: post
-title: "I built a SMS-To-Case solution in Salesforce"
+title: "I developed SMS-To-Case in Salesforce"
-date: 2023-07-02 09:00:00 +0300
+date: 2023-07-04 09:00:00 +0300
 categories: jekyll update
 ---

 Hey!
 I am proud of this one.
 I am betting that in every project you have been working on, you had to work with email to case.

 I know that Email-to-case is a popular feature right now, but...what about SMS-To-Case?
 We all have a mobile phone in our pocket.
 It would be great if we could reach the customer service by SMS when a product we bought doesn’t work as expected.
 After the interaction, a case would be created, or at least handled, as it is already the case with Email-To-Case.
-Unfortunately, this feature doesn’t exist yet, so, let’s remediate this.</p>
+Unfortunately, this feature doesn’t exist yet, so, let’s remediate this.

 ### Step one: Let's think for a minute...How we can do it?